 All facilities that transport and/or store or collect biomedical waste, other than what they produce themselves, must obtain an annual storage permit.
 Transporters, who hold biomedical waste on their truck no more than 72 hours, are exempt from a storage permit.

 Permits for onsite storage facilities are issued by the County Health Department having jurisdiction for the area where storage facility is located.
 We issue permits for those facilities located in Seminole County.
-Annual permit fees are $135.00 and the annual permit year begins October 1.
+Annual permit fees are $135.00 and the annual permit year runs from October 1 through September 30 of the following year.
 Storage facilities are inspected annually.
 Download a storage permit application.

 Anyone, who transports as much as 25 pounds of biomedical waste at one time over a public roadway, must have a transporter registration from the Department of Health.
 Applications for transporter registration should be sent to the local County Health Department of jurisdiction.
 Annual permit fees are $135.00 (one vehicle).
 Each additional vehicle is $10.00.
-The annual permit year begins September 1.
+The annual permit year runs from October 1 to September 30 of the following year.
 Transporters are inspected annually and permits are issued by the area biomedical waste coordinators.
 Transporters must obtain a permit from each county where they have a truck depot.
 A list of transporters is maintained by the Department of Health in Tallahassee.
 Transporters must submit an annual report of the waste transported along with their renewal for permit each year.

 All biomedical waste treatment facilities and processes, other than incinerators, must be approved by the State Department of Health in Tallahassee.
 After the process has been approved, an initial inspection is performed and the permit is issued by the County Health Department having jurisdiction for the location of the treatment facility.
 For more information concerning this issue, call the phone number listed below.